HackYourFuture-CPH/React/week4/lesson-plan.md

   - CatList (child component)

  2. In the CatForm you have a single input field to enter a cat name.
- 3. The Main component contains the list of cats entered.
+ 3. The Main component contains the state of the cats entered.
  4. The CatList displays the list

 ## Recap exercise with useEffect, data fetching and useState